masa-snyk/broker_private_ecr/README.md

 * Create sample container image using Docker
 * Push the docker image to ECR
 * Create ECS cluster
-* Run Snyk broker container on Fargate
+* Run Snyk broker container on Fargate in private subnet
-* Run Snyk Container Registry Agent on Fargate
+* Run Snyk Container Registry Agent on Fargate in private subnet

 When terraform successfully provisions, you should have AWS infra as below.